swiftlang/swift-evolution/proposals/0366-move-function.md

 ### `shared` and `owned` argument modifiers

-The ownership convention used when passing arguments by value is usually indefinite; the compiler initially tries passing arguments by borrow, so that the caller is made to keep the value alive on the callee's behalf for the duration of the call, with the exception of setters and initializers, where it defaults to transferring ownership of arguments from the caller to the callee.
-The optimizer may subsequently adjust these decisions if it sees opportunities to reduce overall ARC traffic.
-Using `move` on an argument that ends up passed by borrow can syntactically shorten the lifetime of the argument binding, but can't actually shorten the lifetime of the argument at runtime, since the borrowed value remains owned by the caller.
+The ownership convention used when passing arguments by value is usually indefinite; the compiler initially tries having the function receive parameters by borrow, so that the caller is made to keep the value alive on the callee's behalf for the duration of the call (The exceptions are setters and initializers, where the compiler defaults to transferring ownership of arguments from the caller to the callee).
+Optimization may subsequently adjust the compiler's initial decisions if it sees opportunities to reduce overall ARC traffic.
+Using `move` on a parameter that was received as a borrow can syntactically shorten the lifetime of the argument binding, but can't actually shorten the lifetime of the argument at runtime, since the borrowed value remains owned by the caller.

 In order to guarantee the forwarding of a value's ownership across function calls, `move` is therefore not sufficient on its own.
-We would also need to guarantee the calling convention for the enclosing function transfers ownership to the callee.
-We could add annotations which behave similar to `inout`.
+We would also need to guarantee the calling convention for the enclosing function transfers ownership to the callee, using annotations which behave similar to `inout`.
 These are currently implemented internally in the compiler as `__shared` and `__owned`, and we could expose these as official language features: